janist7/udacity-project-2/README.md

 ## Instalation and usage

-For now the webpage can be accessed at - [https://janist7.github.io/udacity-movie-site-development/](https://janist7.github.io/udacity-movie-site-development/)
+The jekyll code can be acessed here - [https://github.com/janist7/udacity-movie-site-development](https://github.com/janist7/udacity-movie-site-development)
+Webpage here - [https://janist7.github.io/udacity-project-2/](https://janist7.github.io/udacity-project-2/) ( uses generated content that is in _site )
 For use locally in _config.yml - baseurl needs to be set to "/" and url to http://localhost:4000 so that links work.
 Url needs to be changed in _variables.scss for jumbotron image.

 ## File structure

-Has folowing main folders:
+Has folowing main folders for this [https://github.com/janist7/udacity-movie-site-development](https://github.com/janist7/udacity-movie-site-development):

 * **_includes** - *Contains all svg and html includes for layouts.*
 * **_layouts** - *Contains html layouts for pages.*